orbitalquark/textadept/doc/manual.md

 `S` opens the "Select" sub-menu, and `L` invokes the menu item that selects the current line.

-The menu is also accessible in the form of a searchable dialog via `Ctrl+Shift+E` on Windows, Linux, and BSD, `⌘⇧E` on macOS, and `M-S-C` in the terminal version.
+Textadept's menu is also accessible in the form of a searchable dialog via `Ctrl+Shift+E` on Windows, Linux, and BSD, `⌘⇧E` on macOS, and `M-S-C` in the terminal version.
 (Despite the fact that the terminal version does not have a menu, it does have this dialog.)
 Typing part of the name of any command in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a command invokes it.
+(The terminal requires pressing `Enter`.)
 This feature is an alternative to navigating the menus or remembering key bindings.
 It can also be used to quickly look up key bindings for particular commands.

-**Note:** for the commands that have more than one key binding, only one of the bindings is shown in the menu and dialog, and that binding is randomly chosen.
+**Note:** for commands that have more than one key binding, only one of those bindings is shown in the menu and dialog, and that binding is randomly chosen.

 You can extend Textadept's menu with your own menus, sub-menus, and menu items